elatov/puppet/motd/README.md

 ##### `issue_net_template`

-Specifies a custom template to process and save to `/etc/issue.net`.
+Specifies a custom EPP template to process and save to `/etc/issue.net`.
 A template take precedence over `issue_net_content`.
-Valid options:  '/mymodule/mytemplate.erb'.
+Valid options:  '/mymodule/mytemplate.epp'.
 Default: 'undef'.

-##### `issue__net_content`
+##### `issue_net_content`

 Specifies a static string as the `/etc/issue.net` content.
 Valid options: A string, such as "Hello!\n", or "Please lock workstations when not in use\n".
 Default: 'undef'.

 ## Limitations

-This module has been tested on the following platforms:

-* CentOS 5, 6, 7
-* Debian 6, 7, 8
-* Oracle 6, 7
-* Red Hat Enterprise Linux (RHEL) 5, 6, 7
-* SLES 10, 11, 12
-* Ubuntu 12.04, 12.10, 14.04
-* Windows 2008, 2008 R2, 2012, 2012 R2
+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-motd/blob/master/metadata.json)

 Disabling dynamic motd is supported only on Debian.